CSCI-3308-CU-Boulder/3308SP21_section014_8/README.md

 - .vscode has some json settings
 - Milestones are project milestones
 - TAMeetings document the meetings
-- .gitignore ignores so things
+- .gitignore ignores some items
 - README.md this file